LaithAzer/laithazer.github.io/_posts/2017-03-25-rails-actioncable-stream-for-vs-stream-from.markdown

 App.user = App.cable.subscriptions.create("UserChannel")
 {% endhighlight %}

-For broadcasting to this channel, we would use the build in class method `broadcast_to` (instead of just `broadcast` as in the previous example):
+For broadcasting to this channel, we would use the built in class method `broadcast_to` (instead of just `broadcast` as in the previous example):

 {% highlight ruby %}
 user = User.find(data['user_id'])